 Here is what not to wear:

-Skip on the heels!
+Skip the heels!
 While Formula 1 is known for its glitz and glamour, comfort is key (even in Monaco!).
 You may be tempted to wear heels, but I don’t recommend it.
 You will be walking on everything from gravel to grass, uphill and downhill.
 The last thing you want to do is injure yourself.
 Even if watching the race from the paddock club you will be spending some time on your feet, going up and down stairs, and walking through the pit lane.
 The first time I watched the race from the paddock club I wore boots with a slight heal.
 Needless to say I was ready to change into something more comfortable by the end of the race!

 Avoid wearing dresses.
 It can get windy, especially when sitting in the seats higher up.
-You’ll also have to be making your way through the isles so a pair of skinny jeans is the way to go.
+You’ll also have to be making your way through the isles so a pair of jeans is the way to go.